aircrack-ng/aircrack-ng/README.md

     from Homebrew.

-    If you wish to use OpenSSL from Homebrew, you may need to specify the location to its' installation.
+    If you wish to use OpenSSL from Homebrew, you may need to specify the location to its installation.
 To figure out where OpenSSL lives, run:

     `brew --prefix openssl`